hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Reads and Writes are possible from/to all replicas
 - It requires to enable "streams" (see streams topic below)
 - It requires the table to be empty
+- To create a global table:
+	- Enable Streams,
+	- Start with an empty table
+	- Add a region
 - It employs a [last writer wins conflict resolution protocol](https://dzone.com/articles/conflict-resolution-using-last-write-wins-vs-crdts)

 </details>